ElenaShekhova/Useful-links/README.md

 2. Comparing means in R. An easy guide to standart statistical tests.
 [Click here](http://www.sthda.com/english/wiki/comparing-means-in-r)
 3.
 4. A great collection of R packages to deal with statistics.
-[Click here](https://github.com/easystats/easystats) Includes a cool package allowing to report statistics directly to a manuscript.[Click here](https://github.com/easystats/report)
+[Click here](https://github.com/easystats/easystats) Includes a cool package allowing to report statistics directly to a manuscript.
+[Click here](https://github.com/easystats/report)

 # **Everything about data visualization**
    ## ggplot grammar or how to create plots with ggpot2 package in R